ththugues44/Setup-Guide/README.md

 Q: Can I disable / change Twilio? (by getting the generated OTP on the server)

-A: Yes, it is possible, you need to change TwilioSmsSender Class, see example on <a href="https://github.com/madecanggih/Setup-Guide/tree/master/signal-server-no-twilio">Signal Server Without Twilio</a>.
+A: Yes, it is possible, you need to change TwilioSmsSender Class.

 Q: Can I use Signal in localhost / internal IP / self-signed certificate (by trusting all certificate)